celeft01/Machine-Learning-Projects/README.md

 - **Anomaly Detection**: Use Isolation Forest and OneClassSVM to identify outliers, in order to detect frauds within thousands of legitimate credit-card transactions using a transactions dataset.

 ### Files
-- Code and supporting documents are located in the `Clustering & Anomaly Detection` directory.
+- Code, datasets and supporting documents are located in the `Clustering & Anomaly Detection` directory.

 ---